EarthProgram/did-earth/README.md

 The DID document, DID document data structures, and representation-specific entries map MUST be serialized to the JSON-LD representation according to the JSON representation production rules as defined in § 6.2 JSON.

 In addition to using the JSON representation production rules, JSON-LD production MUST include the representation-specific @context entry.
-The serialized value of @context MUST be the JSON String <https://www.w3.org/ns/did/v1>, or a JSON Array where the first item is the JSON String <https://www.w3.org/ns/did/v1> and the subsequent items are serialized according to the JSON representation production rules.
+The serialized value of @context MUST be a JSON Array where the first item is the JSON String `https://www.w3.org/ns/did/v1`, and the second item is the JSON string `https://www.w3id.org/earth/NS/iid/v1`.

 #### Example of Service in a DID document